Nils Lofgren: Neil Young and Crazy Horse

-Lofgren joined Neil Young at age 19 to play piano and guitar on the album After the Gold Rush.
+Lofgren joined Neil Young at age 18 to play piano and guitar on the album After the Gold Rush.
 Lofgren maintained his musical relationship with Young, appearing as a part of the Santa Monica Flyers on Young's Tonight's the Night album and tour, and again on the Trans album and tour.
 He has also been a recurring member of Crazy Horse (1970–1971; 2018–present), appearing on their 1971 LP and contributing songs to their catalogue.
-In 2018, Lofgren re-joined Crazy Horse and along with the band performed on Young's 2019 album Colorado and 2021's Barn.
+In 2018, Lofgren re-joined Crazy Horse and along with the band performed on Young's 2019 album Colorado and 2021's Barn as well as on 2022's World Record.

+In 2023, the current members of Crazy Horse, along with Young, released the album All Roads Lead Home under the name Molina, Talbot, Lofgren and Young.